Alcide-Vital Lataste: Beatification

 The beatification process commenced in Besançon and granted him the posthumous title of Servant of God.
 The first process spanned from 1937 until 1938 and a second was later held.
-Both were ratified on 3 April 1992.
+Theologians approved Lataste's spiritual writings on 28 February 1940.
+Both processes were ratified on 3 April 1992.
 The Positio – documentation on his life of heroic virtue was submitted in two parts to the Congregation for the Causes of Saints in Rome in 1996 and 1998.

 Pope Benedict XVI approved that he lived a virtuous life and proclaimed him to be Venerable on 1 June 2007.

 The miracle required for beatification was investigated for two weeks in 1998 and was ratified on 28 October 2005.
 Benedict XVI approved it on 27 June 2011 thus allowing for his beatification to be celebrated.
 Cardinal Angelo Amato beatified him on 3 June 2012 on behalf of the pope.